Get E-Book

 Named Exports

-A module exports a binding by adding export to the declaration:
+A module can export a binding by putting export on the declaration -

 js